Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Results and Discussion

-Similarly, in Fig.~\ref{fig:2} we have shown the spin alignment of $\Upsilon$(1S) (upper panel), and $\Upsilon$(2S) (lower panel) for various values of $C$ at $T$ = 0.175 GeV.
+Similarly, in Fig.~\ref{fig:2} we have shown the spin alignment of $\Upsilon$(1S) (upper panel), and $\Upsilon$(2S) (lower panel) for Pb+Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV for various values of $C$ at mid-rapidity.
 As $\Upsilon$(1S) is a massive and tightly bound state, it has small eigen energies, which give rise to the large spin polarization for very small and large values of $C$, i.e., $C$ = 0.01 fm and 1.0 fm.
 Around $C = 0.5$ fm, it predicts negligible polarization for $\Upsilon$(1S), as $\rho_{00} \approx \frac{1}{3}$.
-The infinitesimal dependence of $\rho_{00}$ on $p_{\rm T}$ exhibits that $\Upsilon$(1S) is a highly stable particle and any changes brought in its eigenenergy by $ T_{\rm eff}$ at $T$ = 0.175 GeV, remains almost ineffective.
+The infinitesimal dependence of $\rho_{00}$ on $p_{\rm T}$ shows that $\Upsilon$(1S) is a highly stable particle, and any changes brought in its eigenenergy by $ T_{\rm eff}$ at $T$ = 0.175 GeV remain almost ineffective.
 On the other hand, $\rho_{00}$ for $\Upsilon$(2S) shown in the lower panel of Fig.~\ref{fig:2} varies with $p_{\rm T}$.
 The spin alignment pattern of $\Upsilon$(2S) follows the same explanation as given for $\psi$(2S) at $p_{\rm T} < 9$ GeV/c.
 However, for $\Upsilon$(2S) state $p_{\rm T}$ range is extended to $p_{\rm T} \geq 20$ GeV/c because of its larger mass compared with $\psi$(2S).
 The degree of spin alignment is found to decrease with the considered circulation parameter $C$.

 It is noteworthy to mention, that $\rho_{00}$ is more sensitive to $C$ for $\Upsilon$(1S) state compared to $\Upsilon$(2S) states.
 For example, for $\Upsilon$(1S) state at $C$ = 0.01 fm, the deviation of $\rho_{00}$ from the baseline value 1/3 ($\rho_{00} < 1/3 $) is smaller, while at $C$ = 1.0 fm, it is greater than 1/3 ($\rho_{00} > 1/3 $).
 It indicates that the shape of the angular distribution of the $\Upsilon$ state flips with the anisotropy created due to the medium vorticity.
 Since $\rho_{00}$ is closely related to the polarization parameter $\lambda_{\theta}$, this change reflects a transition from transverse to longitudinal spin polarization.
 The value of vorticity at which this transition occurs is highly sensitive to the temperature and equilibration time of the quark-gluon plasma.
 Hence, the spin alignment (or angular distribution) of the $\Upsilon$(1S) state may serve as a probe of system thermalization and could potentially be used to estimate the equilibration time.
 The deviation of $\rho_{00}$ from the 1/3 baseline value is negative for the $\Upsilon$(2S) state for all considered values of $C$.
 However, there is a clear trend that with increasing $C$, the $\rho_{00}$ value approaches 1/3.
 At higher $C$, it is expected $\Upsilon$(2S) has similar features as $\Upsilon$(1S).\\